MindeVieras/tea-picker-api/README.md

 **Code** : `200 OK`

-**Content example** : In this example, the API returns array of members :
+**Content example** : In this example, the API returns array of members:

 ```json
 {